 Suitable : Friends, Active Traveller, People have good health, over 18 years old

 Our Son Doong Cave Expedition will take you deep into the heart of Phong Nha Ke Bang National Park in Quang Binh Province, Vietnam, on one of the most thrilling adventure tours in the world.
 A jungle within a cave, that’s almost so unreal that you have to see it to believe it.
 Misty clouds enveloping the whole scene, evidence of the cave’s own weather system.

-- Discover Son Doong cave, the world’s largest cave on an expedition
+- Discovering Son Doong cave, the world’s largest cave on an expedition

-- Experience the highest cave adventure level with running, trekking, caving or rock climbing
+- Experiencing the highest cave adventure level with running, trekking, caving or rock climbing

-- Admire enormous stalagmites and statuesque stalactites, hanging from the ceiling and rising from the ground like an alien species
+- Sightseeing enormous stalagmites and statuesque stalactites, hanging from the ceiling and rising from the ground like an alien species

 - Camping gear: tent, sleeping mat and sleeping bag

 - Caving & safety gear: caving helmet, caving headlight, harness and gloves

 - 1.5 L bottled water at the top of the trailhead/trekking point